-Sale of Student Loans to the Trust; Representations and Warranties of the Depositor acquired by the depositor from the sellers.
+Sale of Student Loans to the Trust; Representations and Warranties of the Depositor student loans acquired by the depositor from the sellers.
 Each student loan will be listed in an exhibit to the sale agreement.
-The trustee or eligible lender trustee, as applicable, concurrently with that sale will issue the notes.
+The trustee, eligible lender trustee or owner trustee, as applicable, concurrently with that sale will issue the notes.
 The trust will purchase the student loans from the depositor in exchange for the proceeds from the issuance of the related notes and the issuance of the excess distribution certificate to the depositor.

-On the closing date, the depositor will sell to the trustee or eligible lender trustee, as applicable, on behalf of the related trust, without recourse, its entire interest in the student loans
+On the closing date, the depositor will sell to the trustee, eligible lender trustee or owner trustee, as applicable, on behalf of the related trust, without recourse, its entire interest in the

-In each sale agreement, the depositor will make representations and warranties concerning the student loans to the related trust for the benefit of noteholders, including representatives and warranties that are substantially the same as those made by the sellers to the depositor.
+In each sale agreement, the depositor will make representations and warranties concerning the student loans to the related trust for the benefit of noteholders, including representations and warranties that are substantially the same as those made by the sellers to the depositor.